 While holiday parties are time-honored, they are not always a beloved workplace tradition.
 Catered meals and open bars are generous, but what employees remember is authenticity.
 A story that’s always resonated with us is that of “The Nicest Party I’ve Ever Been To.”
 The author shares what was most memorable to him – how much his employer wanted to throw the party.

-Host a holiday event that makes employees feel like the stars of the show.
+Host an event that makes employees feel like the stars of the show.
 Invite families, if you want.
 It doesn’t need to be glitzy or fancy.
 Your authentic gratitude needs to shine through.

 With anything you choose, let gratitude and appreciation take center-stage.
 It will focus everyone on what’s really important – families, friends, health and good fortune.